Sampling Distributions

 What are the formulas that allow us to solve for the sample size for a one-sample interval?
 What do they have in common?

-1. Catergorical:
+1. Categorical:

 z^star*sqrt((hatp(1-hatp))/n)<=ME

-2. QUantitative:
+2. Quantitative:

 z^star*sigma/sqrtn<=ME